-

 March 14, 20252025.03.14 Complaint - Haitian Evangelical Clergy Association v.
 Trump

-The Haitian Evangelical Clergy Association, SEIU Local 32BJ, and nine individual Haitian nationals and beneficiaries of TPS filed a lawsuit challenging the "premature termination" of Haiti's TPS designation as ultra vires, arbitrary and capricious under the APA, and, because the decision "was motivated by President Trump's discriminatory animus against nonwhite immigrants," in violation of the TPS holders' due process and equal protection rights.
+The Haitian Evangelical Clergy Association, SEIU Local 32BJ, and nine individual Haitian nationals and TPS holders filed a lawsuit challenging the "premature termination" of Haiti's TPS designation as ultra vires, arbitrary and capricious under the Administrative Procedure Act (APA), and, because the decision "was motivated by President Trump's discriminatory animus against nonwhite immigrants," in violation of the TPS holders' due process and equal protection rights.
 Haitian Evangelical Clergy Association v.
 Trump, 1:25-cv-01464 (E.D.N.Y).

 *Link to case here.
 See litigation note above*